getodk/docs/docs/central-api-form-management.rst

                   - string

+                    .. raw:: html

-                    The test token to use to submit to this draft form.
-See `Draft Testing Endpoints </central-api-submission-management/#draft-submissions>`__.
+                      <p>The test token to use to submit to this draft form.
+See <a href="/central-api-submission-management/#draft-submissions">Draft Testing Endpoints</a>.</p>

                     Example: ``lSpAIeksRu1CNZs7!qjAot2T17dPzkrw9B4iTtpj7OoIJBmXvnHM8z8Ka4QPEjR7``
                 * - enketoId